-All children enrolled in a school or early childhood program, nursery school, or preschool MUST have written proof to verify the student's immunizations, exemption, or proof of immunity (history of disease).
+All children enrolled in a school or early childhood program, nursery school, or preschool must have written proof to verify the student's immunizations, exemption, or proof of immunity (history of disease).
 Immunization records of students must show:

-- information regarding each required vaccination that the student has received, including the date each vaccine was administered verified by a licensed healthcare provider, registered nurse, an authorized representative of a local health department, an authorized representative of the department, or a pharmacist; - (2) information regarding each disease against which the student has been immunized by previously contracting the disease (healthcare provider document required if the student has immunity against the disease for any required vaccination that the student has not received because the student previously contracted the disease); and - (3) a Utah vaccination exemption form identifying each required vaccination from which the student is exempt (for medical exemption, students must provide a completed vaccination exemption form AND a written statement signed by a licensed healthcare provider stating that, due to the physical condition of the student, administration of the vaccine would endanger the student's life or health).
+- (1) information regarding each required vaccination that the student has received, including the date each vaccine was administered.
+This must be verified by a licensed healthcare provider, registered nurse, an authorized representative of a local health department, an authorized representative of the department, or a pharmacist; - (2) immunity documents for each student claiming previous infection with measles, mumps, rubella (MMR), varicella, or hepatitis A disease.
+The immunity documents must include the results of serologic testing for immunity, titer testing, and a written statement signed by a healthcare provider confirming that, based on positive laboratory test results, the student does not need to receive the MMR, varicella, or hepatitis A vaccines.
+Immunity through serologic testing is only acceptable and allowed for those students who were previously infected with measles, mumps, rubella, varicella, or hepatitis A; and - (3) a Utah vaccination exemption form identifying each required vaccination from which the student is exempt (for medical exemption, students must provide a completed vaccination exemption form and a written statement signed by a licensed healthcare provider stating that, due to the physical condition of the student, administration of the vaccine would endanger the student's life or health).

-NOTE: Every Utah early childhood program and school student file MUST have a Utah School Immunization Record (USIR) on site per UT Admin Code R396-100-4 with all fields completed.
-If the USIR is kept in an electronic form, it must be up-to-date with the most current immunization information, include any required documents (exemption, proof of immunity, and have all required signatures.
+Note: Every Utah early childhood program and school student file must have a Utah School Immunization Record (USIR) on site per UT Admin Code R396-100-4 with all fields completed.
+If the USIR is kept in an electronic form, it must be up-to-date with the most current immunization information, including any required documents (exemption, proof of immunity, and have all required signatures).